nspyre-org/nspyre/docs/contributing.rst

 Code Style
 ----------

-There are many different frameworks for styling.
 The NSpyre codebase follows the Python standard for styling — `PEP 8 <https://pep8.org>`_; it's the definitive guide to style conventions in Python and worth a read.
 In addition, we have adopted the `Google Style Guide <https://google.github.io/styleguide/pyguide.html>`_ for both code and our docstrings.
-This follows :pep:`8` with some modifications to the standard in the spirit of legibility.
-Additionally, the :pep:`257` on docstring conventions and :pep:`848` on type hints using function annotations are encouraged in all but the most obvious cases.
+This follows :pep:`8` with some modifications in the spirit of legibility.
+Finally, the :pep:`257` on docstring conventions and :pep:`848` on type hints using function annotations are encouraged in all but the most obvious cases.

 .. code-block:: python